icfog/consortium/jerusalem-protocol.markdown

 permalink: /jerusalem-protocol/
 ---

-This document contains best practices for evaluating FOG according to the *Jerusalem Protocol*.
+This document contains draft best practices for evaluating FOG according to the *Jerusalem Protocol*.
+This document differs from the final accepted version and is for reference only.

 ## Instrumentation